-Note that the record/playback head does not return to its original position.
-You have to reposition it manually before you can re-record.
-Why?
+Why do you have to return the record/playback head manually to its original position?
 Probably because, as with the Effects Editor, the recording function is an applet in its own dialog box rather than working directly in the timeline.

 In all versions, recording is delayed, resulting in silence at the start of a clip which must often be deleted in order to avoid unnaturally long gaps between clips.
 You must also wait a moment to stop recording after you have finished talking, or else the end of your voice-over will be clipped off.

 In Pinnacle v.
 15, a new voice-over will stop when bumping into a later one.
 In v.
 16, choose "overwrite" mode (the down arrow above the right end of the timeline --in other modes a right arrow or magic wand -- darn icons!!!!)), and then a new voice-over does not move later ones aside.
 Recording will overwrite and delete the start of the next clip, but you can drag the start of that clip to recover it.